mazwat/mazwat.github.io/electrical-circuits-lm.md

 ## Common Components

 As you start to develop your own custom circuits you will become familiar with these common components and how to use them.
+Each component has a corresponding s

 ![Components](images/components.png)
 *Fig. 7 - Some Commonly used components*